amtoaer

 }

-// Inside the pjax:complete function
+// Inside the pjax:complete event

 pjax(...,...,{...}).on('pjax:complete',function (){